vossenwout/llm-from-scratch/README.md

 Caching the outputs of the K and V projection matrices for past tokens speeds up inference because they do not have to be recomputed during every decode step.

 I derived the FLOP counts for predicting one new token with and without a KV cache.
-The complete derivation is available as a [PDF](docs/inference-arithmetic/transformer-inference-arithmetic.pdf) or as [LaTeX source](docs/inference-arithmetic/transformer-inference-arithmetic.tex).
+The complete derivation is available as a [PDF](docs/inference-arithmetic/transformer-inference-arithmetic.pdf).

 Without a KV cache, we process the full context again: